XiansAiPlatform/XiansAi.PublicDocs/docs/platform-development/experiences.md

 summary: Consolidated insights and learnings from monthly knowledge-sharing sessions, organized by key knowledge areas.
 ---

-# Knowledge Document

-This document consolidates insights and learnings from monthly knowledge-sharing sessions, organized into chapters by key knowledge areas.
-Each chapter captures relevant solutions, challenges, and learnings from various projects to facilitate cross-team learning and future reference.

 ## Chapter 1: Data Processing and Token Management